luisgcode/luisgcode/README.md

 ## 📫 Let's Connect!

-I'm actively looking for junior developer opportunities and always excited to collaborate on interesting projects.
-Feel free to reach out!
+I'm actively looking for junior developer opportunities where I can grow and contribute.
+Always excited to learn from experienced developers!

 - 📧 Email: luisgcode@gmail.com
 - 💼 LinkedIn: [linkedin.com/in/luisgcode](https://www.linkedin.com/in/luisgcode/)